awslabs/synchro-charts/design/base-chart.md

 # Base chart

-Base chart (which is exposed as the Web component `<sc-webgl-base-chart />`) is a shared component used across the following components:
+Base chart (which is exposed as the Web component `<iot-app-kit-vis-webgl-base-chart />`) is a shared component used across the following components:

 - line chart
 - scatter chart